scottfitzhugh/grid-life/docs/ant-logic-language.md

 - Combine multiple condition types for complex behaviors
 - Use tolerance values to create fuzzy logic
 - Create feedback loops where ants modify their environment and respond to changes
+- Use variable references in actions to create dynamic color patterns and state transfers
+- Mix variable references with direct values for flexible behaviors
-- Use color gradients and variable references for sophisticated coordination
+- Create color cycling, painting, and coordination patterns

 ---